-2006 was a very special year for The Shrine of Our Lady of Walsingham.
 On October 15th, 1931 the image of Our Lady was removed from Walsingham parish church and installed in the newly built Holy House.
-2006 was therefore the 75th anniversary of the restoration of the Shrine as we know it.
+In 2006 we celebrated the 75th anniversary of the restoration of the Shrine as we know it.
 Clearly, Fr Patten's vision has been richly blessed by God.
 Pilgrim numbers have continued to grow as more and more people discover how much pilgrimage can enhance their spiritual lives.
-Hundreds of pilgrims each year decide to keep in touch with the Shrine through the Membership department.
-Many thousands of children have found out about the Shrine through the work of the Schools' Department.
-In 2003, in a Radio 4 listeners' poll, Walsingham was voted the nation's favourite spiritual place.

 Into the future